uk-gov-mirror/defra.waste-carriers-front-office/README.md

 However when running locally in development mode or in test it makes use of the [Dotenv](https://github.com/bkeepers/dotenv) gem.
 This is a shim that will load values stored in a `.env` file into the environment which the service will then pick up as though they were there all along.

 Check out [.env.example](/.env.example) for details of what you need in your `.env` file, and what environment variables you'll need in production.

+## Databases

+If you are running the waste carriers Vagrant VM, you have nothing to do!
+All databases are already created and the appropriate ports opened for access from the host to the VM.

+If you intend to run it standalone, you'll need to create databases for the develop and test environments.
+There are 2 separate MongoDb databases for registration data and user data, so you'll need to create 4 databases in total.
+Multiple applications for the service use these databases, including this one.

+### Seed data

+The renewals process relies on users being created as part of waste-carriers-frontend.
+You should not be able to create a new user as part of a renewal.

+However, you can seed the database with a test user so you can log in and access the features (this won't work in production).

+The seed script also creates registrations to test the renewals process with.

+Seed the databases with:

+`bundle exec rake db:seed`

 ## Running the app